Learn to embrace uncertainty and to navigate through it successfully to take advantage of the opportunities opening up in front of you.

 I decided to embark upon the INSEAD MIM programme because I felt unprepared to enter the job market at that point of time and needed to equip myself with the necessary knowledge and skills to land a successful career.

-The INSEAD MIM seemed to encompass all the dimensions that are sought by international employers - a rigorous academic curriculum, practical knowledge, international exposure and work in diverse teams.
+The INSEAD MIM encompasses all the dimensions that are sought by international employers - a rigorous academic curriculum, hands-on practical knowledge, international exposure and the experience of collaborating within diverse teams.

 Did you consider other higher education options?